-- Categorical explanatory variables are called factors - More than one at a time - Originally for true experiments, but also useful with observational data - If there are observations at all combinations of explanatory variable values, it's called a complete factorial design (as opposed to a fractional factorial).
+- More than one categorical explanatory variable. - Categorical explanatory variables are called factors. - More than one at a time - If there are observations at all combinations of explanatory variable values, it's called a complete factorial design (as opposed to a fractional factorial).